Spring 2022 UW German Studies Newsletter

 This year-long seminar was structured around the idea that the concept of the Anthropocene challenges us to rethink our basic humanistic values: the centrality of speech for human expression, rational thought, the ability to reason and communicate, the demand for freedom, democracy, justice and human rights, and the creation of cultural expressions based on enlightenment values.
 In close consultation with the seminar participants, we examined issues such as global migration, climate change,… Read more

 The University of Washington’s German Club is organizing weekly meetups for students to hang out, practice their language skills, watch German films together and play some German board games.
 Recently, they facilitated a ‘Study Slam’ to help prepare 100 and 200 level language students for their final exams.
-Kaffeestunde This weekly social event provides students from all levels of German with the opportunity to practice and use their language skills in a relaxed… Read more
+Kaffeestunde This weekly social event provides students from all levels of German with the opportunity to practice and use their language skills… Read more

 Your donation helps us to: